Yasser Ibrahim

-Yasser Ibrahim Ahmed El Hanafi (يَاسِر إبرَاهِيْم أَحمَد الْحَنَفِي; born 10 February 1993) is an Egyptian professional footballer who plays as a centre-back for Egyptian Premier League club Al Ahly and the Egypt national team.
+Yasser Ibrahim Ahmed El Hanafi (ياسر إبراهيم أحمد الحنفي; born 10 February 1993) is an Egyptian professional footballer who plays as a centre-back for Egyptian Premier League club Al Ahly and the Egypt national team.

 Club career

-Early life and youth career

 Born in Mansoura, Egypt, Ibrahim began his football journey with the youth academy of his hometown club, Mansoura SC.

-El Mansoura

 Ibrahim commenced his senior career at El Mansoura SC, where he played from 2011 to 2013.

-Zamalek

 In 2013, he transferred to Zamalek SC, making 10 league appearances and scoring once.
-During his tenure, he contributed to the team’s Egypt Cup victory in the 2013–14 season.
+During his tenure, he contributed to the team's Egypt Cup victory in the 2013–14 season.
+Initially joining Smouha SC on loan in 2014, Ibrahim's move became permanent in 2015.

-Smouha

-Initially joining Smouha SC on loan in 2014, Ibrahim’s move became permanent in 2015.
 Over four seasons, he amassed 80 league appearances and netted one goal.

-Al Ahly

 On 7 January 2019, Ibrahim signed with Al Ahly SC.
-Since then, he has been instrumental in the club’s defense, contributing to multiple domestic and continental titles.
+Since then, he has been instrumental in the club's defense, contributing to multiple domestic and continental titles.

+International career

+On 2 December 2025, Ibrahim was called up to the Egypt squad for the 2025 Africa Cup of Nations.
+He was named in the 26-man squad for the 2026 FIFA World Cup.
+He scored his first World Cup goal, opening the scoring in a 3–2 defeat to Argentina in the round of 16.